ttengwang/PDVC/README.md

 ## Updates
 - (2021.11.19) **add code for running PDVC on raw videos and visualize the generated captions (support Chinese and other non-English languages)**
 - (2021.11.19) add pretrained models with TSP features.
-It achieves 9.06 METEOR(2021) and 5.84 SODA_c, a very competitive results on ActivityNet Captions without self-critical training.
+It achieves 9.03 METEOR(2021) and 6.05 SODA_c, a very competitive results on ActivityNet Captions without self-critical sequence training.
 - (2021.08.29) add TSN pretrained models and support YouCook2

 ## Introduction